 Our luxurious barge cruise has much to offer when it comes to fine dining!
-Throughout your stay on the Shannon Princess be spoilt for choice as we offer a wide selection of food options from our Al Fresco and Gourmet menus.
+Throughout your stay on the Shannon Princess be spoiled for choice as we offer a wide selection of food options from our Al Fresco and Gourmet menus.
 Fresh and flavoursome ingredients from local Irish food producers and suppliers are added to seasonal menus, satisfying the taste buds of all.

 Check out our recipe below for Traditional Dingle Pie!